SciBorgs/SciGuides/projects/BasicArmBot.md

 Try to do this one by yourself!

-[comment]: # (Should this one be guided through like before?
-Maybe just doing the interface would be fine, and leaving impls + subsystem up to them)
+For reference, the generic IO interface for the claw only really needs one method to run the rollers and pick up gamepieces.
 ## Converting the drivetrain

 Here's your final challenge!
 Turn your basic drivetrain subsystem to a subsystem implementation.
 If you've completed the previous Differential Drive projects, you should have everything good to go.
 Good luck!